Introduction

 • Be prepared for low water condition readiness.

-• Have a written contingency plan in place to deal with possible periods of low water.
+• Have a written contingency plan in place to deal with periods of decreased water supply.

 • Conduct regular maintenance checks for leaks and fix immediately.